 4) Policy to allow access to every website if the client IP address matches 10.10.10.10.
 Deny the access for everyone else.

 5) Policy to deny the client IP address 10.10.10.10 from accessing google.com.
 Allow everyone to go to facebook.com in same layer.

 6) Policy to bypass authentication and allow everyone who is going to yahoo.com.

 url.domain=yahoo.com authenticate(no) Allow

-For more information on CPL, refer to the Content Policy Language Reference for your SGOS version at the Blue Coat documentation page.
+For more information on CPL, refer to the Content Policy Language Reference for your SGOS version available on Symantec Enterprise Security Support page.